-- Any candidate found guilty of following matters; his / her case will be submitted to Unfair Means Cases Committee constituted by the University.
-This committee is constituted of two (2) senior faculty members, Director Student's Affairs, headed by senior professor of the University. - i Removes a leaf from his/her answer book, the answer book shall be cancelled. - ii Submits forged or fake documents in connection with the examination. - iii Commits impersonation in the examination. - iv Copies from any paper book or notes. - v Mutilates the Answer Book. - vi Possesses any kind of material, which may be helpful to his/her in the examination. - vii Does anything that is immoral or illegal in connection with the examination and which may be helpful to him/her in the examination. - viii Refuses to obey the invigilation staff or refuses to follow the instructions issued by the University in connection with the examination. - ix misbehaves or creates any kind of disturbance in or around the examination center - x Uses abusive or obscene language on the answer script. - xi Possesses any kind of weapon in or around examination center. - xii Possesses any kind of electronic device which may be helpful in the examination
+- 23.1 Any candidate found guilty of following matters; his/her case will be submitted to Unfair Means Cases Committee constituted by the University. - i Removes a leaf from his/her answer book, the answer book shall be cancelled. - ii Submits forged or fake documents in connection with the examination. - iii Commits impersonation in the examination. - iv Copies from any paper book or notes. - v Mutilates the Answer Book. - vi Possesses any kind of material, which may be helpful to his/her in the examination. - vii Does anything that is immoral or illegal in connection with the examination and which may be helpful to him/her in the examination. - viii Refuses to obey the invigilation staff or refuses to follow the instructions issued by the University in connection with the examination. - ix Misbehaves or creates any kind of disturbance in or around the examination centre - x Uses abusive or obscene language on the answer script. - xi Possesses any kind of weapon in or around examination centre. - xii Possesses any kind of electronic device which may be helpful in the examination

-His/her case shall result in penalties keeping in view the nature and intensity of offence.
+His / her case shall result in penalties keeping in view the nature and intensity of offence.

 - i.
 Cancellation of paper.

 - ii.
-Suspension from program for one semester.
+Suspension from programme for one semester.

 - iii.
 Heavy and light Fine

 - iv.
 Expulsion forever from the University.

 - v.
 Any other.

+- Unfair Means Cases Committee will decide that the student will have to appear in summer semester/with regular semester for the cancelled paper.